-Once the tank design was approved, the design was given a CRN.
+Notes regarding a CRN and the process to obtain a Canadian Registration Number.
+Once the tank design is approved, the design is given a CRN.
 These numbers have a decimal place followed by one or more numbers which specify a province.
 For example, the numerals below denote the following provinces: